NeuralStorm/MATLAB-offline-neural-analysis/README.md

     |    |    └──supported raw file format (plx/pl2, rhs/rhd, etc)
 ```

 Each of the files in the `raw` directory should in follow the Moxon Neurorobotics Laboratory's codebase-wide naming conventions, which dictates that file names consist of the study ID, the animal ID, the experimental group, the experimental condition, the recording session, the date, and key notes.
-To exemplify this:

-**File name:** `CSM001_control_opto_1_20190101_option.plx`
-**Representing:** `EXA001_ExperimentalGroup_ExperimentalCondition_#_YYYYMMDD_option.ext`

-Where:
-- `EXA` is the study ID.
-- `001` is the animal ID.
-- `ExperimentalGroup` could be control, sham, etc.
-- `ExperimentalCondition` could be OpenLoop, Opt, etc.
-- `#` refers to the recording session.
-- `YYYYMMDD` is the recording date.
-- `Option` refers to any additional notes.
-- `Ext` is the file extension.
+More on that [here](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/filename_convention.md).

 Once the project directory is properly set up, calling `parser_main` in Matlab will open a file window.
 After the project directory is defined, the parser will generate new directories containing the raw data parsed into `.mat` files.
 From there, the process can be repeated with any other main function, each of which will either create its own directory, populate the graph directory, or both.